 A leader writer discusses news topics in the editorial columns of newspapers or magazines.

-A news reporter reports on day-to-day news events (crime, education, health, sport, for example).
+A news reporter reports on day-to-day news events (crime, education, health or sport, for example).

-A roundsperson reports and discusses a specialised area (politics, economics, education, for example).
+A roundsperson reports on and discusses a specialised area (politics, economics or education, for example).

 All journalists are required to understand the laws of defamation, contempt and copyright.
 They may have to work long and irregular hours and are often under pressure to meet deadlines.

 Journalists may work indoors and carry out interviews by telephone or may have to work outdoors in all kinds of weather.
-Travel is sometimes required.
+Travel is often required.